sony/nnabla-examples/responsible_ai/tracin/README.md

 <br>

 ## Incorrect Labelled Data Detection
 After the training is completed, **self-influence** is calculated to find the incorrect labelled sample.
-The **Self-influence** means the influence of a training point on its own loss.
+The **self-influence** means the influence of a training point on its own loss.

 <br>